Introduction: Just Breathe

 In yoga, different types of breath create different sensations.
 Here are just a few examples:

-Again, if you want more specifics or a more in depth blog on any (or all) of these, give me that feedback in email or the comments section below, and I will work on it.
+Again, if you want more specifics or a more in depth blog on any (or all) of these, give me that feedback, and I will work on it.

 When you find yourself tensing up, just breathe, relax and enjoy your yoga journey!